 Starting in January 2015, Carlene was Special Guest on the John Mellencamp Plain Spoken Tour, playing in sold-out theaters across the United States and Canada.
 A second tour followed in 2017 along with a new album, Sad Clowns and Hillbillies, including material by both singer-songwriters.

-Carlene has recently relocated to the Nashville suburb of Madison, Tennessee where she grew up, and now enjoys being a vital part of the local music scene, hosting her acclaimed series Carlene Carter's Wonderful World of Women Who Write at The Bluebird Cafe, and working with her brother John Carter Cash and many more relations on the new album, The Carter Family - Across Generations, and playing her grandmother's historic guitar on a recent Country Music Hall of Fame fundraiser (video below).
+Carlene now lives in the Nashville suburb of Madison, Tennessee where she grew up, and enjoys being a vital part of the local music scene, hosting her acclaimed series Carlene Carter's Wonderful World of Women Who Write at The Bluebird Cafe, working with her brother John Carter Cash and other relatives on the album The Carter Family - Across Generations, and playing her grandmother's historic guitar on a recent Country Music Hall of Fame fundraiser (video below).
 Her latest creative venture is two shows for the online streaming service Mandolin, taped live at Cash Cabin studios and featuring many special guests.